Braga The North, Portugal Travel Guide

 Formal greetings include 'Bom dia' and a handshake.
 Informal greetings use 'Olá.'
 Two kisses on the cheek (right to left) are customary between women or a man and a woman.
 Men shake hands.

-Tipping is not required but appreciated for good service.
+Tipping is not required but welcome for excellent service.
 Be aware that "couvert" (small appetizers) are often charged.
 Wait to be seated in restaurants.

 Avoid discussing politics (especially the Salazar dictatorship) or football unless you know the person well.
 Patience is valued; avoid rushing or being overly demanding.

 A polite and respectful demeanor is well-received.
-Embrace the local pace and cultural hints for a more authentic experience.
+Embrace the local pace and cultural distinctions for a more authentic experience.

 For travelers with mobility challenges, knowing Braga's infrastructure can help in planning.

 Braga's historic center has cobbled streets and some hilly areas, which can pose challenges for wheelchair users.
-Newer public buildings and shopping centers are generally more accessible.
+Newer civic buildings and shopping centers are generally more accessible.

 Newer TUB buses are accessible.
-Taxis and ride-shares offer more direct and flexible transport options for those with mobility aids.
+Taxis and ride-shares offer more direct and flexible transport options for those with mobility equipment.

 The Bom Jesus do Monte funicular is wheelchair accessible, allowing everyone to reach the sanctuary.
 Theatro Circo's newer sections and main auditorium are typically accessible.

-Specific services for tourists with visual or hearing impairments are limited.
+Specific services for tourists with services for visual or hearing impairments are restricted.
 Some public transport may have audio announcements.

 Pre-planning and direct communication with venues ensure a comfortable and accessible experience in Braga.